norsk-gjeldsinformasjon/api-docs/docs/reference/consent/consent-feed.md

 This service can be used to "subscribe" to changes instead of checking the status of each individual consent you have registered.

-This log will show the last 7 days of events for alle consents given to you.
+This log will show the last 7 days of events for all consents given to you.

 !!! tip "Base URLs"
     - Preprod: `https://api-preprod.norskgjeld.no`